 - Health Savings Account.
 Some insurance plans with high deductibles give you the option of opening a health savings account (HSA) through a company like Lively.
 The money you deposit into an HSA is tax-deductible, reducing how much you owe in income taxes.
 But the funds you deposit must be used for medical care.

 - Prescription Drug Coverage.
 If you take prescriptions, find out what sort of prescription drug coverage each plan offers and whether it covers name-brand drugs or only generics.
+If the coverage you choose doesn’t have the proper coverage for prescriptions, you sign up for a prescription discount card from Discount Drug Network.

 - Plan Type.
 When choosing a health insurance plan, you’re likely to see a lot of acronyms: HMO, PPO, EPO.
 We’ll go into more detail on these in the next section.